 The catalogue is normally available two to three weeks before the auction, although properties can be online before that.
 You can register an interest in a property so you’re updated on its status.
 There will be a guide price, but this can change up to the sale day.
 Properties can also be withdrawn or sold before the auction.

 As the fall of the gavel makes the buy legally binding, there’s plenty to do before an auction.
 You’ll need to view likely flats or houses (find out how to get the best out of this in our guide to viewing property), do your research on what a property might sell for – which will usually be a lot more than the guide price – and get the legal pack.
+Make sure you know, too, what the ceiling price might be for a similar house in the road or area – this will help ensure you don't overpay in the heat of the moment.
 The legal pack contains local searches, the fixtures and fittings list and seller’s information form, leasehold details if that’s applicable, and title deeds.

 If the property needs modernisation and you don’t have expertise, you might want to bring a builder, surveyor or architect with you to viewings to ascertain whether buying it might leave you with a whole raft of costs you hadn’t envisaged.